santosfer/tedbecca/README.md

 # TedBecca

-## 💻 Projeto
+## 💻 Project
 - [Visit the online project](https://santosfer.github.io/tedbecca/)

 > building a websiite based on the relashionship of Ted lasso and Rebecca Welton from Ted Lasso AppleTv+ series.
-This was made in collaboration with my friend to teach her some basics about HTML and CSS.
+This was made in collaboration with my friend to teach her some basics about HTML and CSS and to train how GIT and Github works.

 ## 🚀 Tecnologies